Slow or Poor Infant Weight Gain

 Grows in length and head circumference according to typical rates of growth

-Wakes on his or her own and is alert and wants to breastfeed about 8 to 12 times in 24 hours.
-As infants get a little older, they may breastfeed less often.
+Wakes on their own and is alert and wants to breastfeed about 8 to 12 times in 24 hours.
+They may breastfeed less often as babies get a little older.

 Has about the same number of wet and dirty diapers as a faster-growing baby

 Other factors should be considered when a full-term baby is gaining weight slowly: